major4480/911-Calls-Analysis/README.md

 -I imported the csv file into the Jupyter Notebook
--In the dataset I had latitude, longitude, address, zip code, title, TimeStamp and twp -I was able to see that there are 110 unique title codes -I used seaborn to create a countplot and discovered that the REASON why people call 911 is because of EMS -I used the .apply() method to create new columns called: Hour, Month and Days of Week.
+-In the dataset I had latitude, longitude, address, zip code, title, TimeStamp and twp -I was able to see that there are 110 unique title codes -I used seaborn to create a countplot and discovered that the REASON why people call 911 the most is because of EMS -I used the .apply() method to create new columns called: Hour, Month and Days of Week.
 -I then used seaborn to draw countplot of separate plots, Month and Days of week to check again and still discovered that EMS is the top one.
 -